kPatch/gossip-app/README.md

 Your friend Alice has just brought you into the club.

-> "Hey, did you hear Alice brought Bob into the club?"
+> "Hey, did you hear Alice brought Bob into the club?"...

-...
 Carl whispers to his fellow neighboring members.

 And the gossips begins...

 ## Table of Contents